 This conversation shows us that the devil, even after he was cast from God's throne after trying to take over the universe (Isaiah 14:12 - 15, Ezekiel 28:16 - 17, Luke 10:18), still has face-to-face contact with him.

 In Job we discover that the devil is a restless, homeless, hyperactive spirit that has no peace.
 His existence has been reduced to either presenting himself before God or traveling endlessly around the earth looking for things to do.

 Satan could not deny that Job externally obeyed the Lord.
 What he called into question was his motivation for obedience.
 The only evidence the devil had, however, to support his charge was his experience witnessing how humans in general justify their actions.
-He did not know Job's heart (see our article on whether Satan can read our thoughts), as his charges against him were ultimately proven groundless (Job 1:20 - 22, 2:9, 42:7 - 8).
+He did not know Job's heart, as his charges against him were ultimately proven groundless (Job 1:20 - 22, 2:9, 42:7 - 8).